Giorgia Meloni set to be Italy's most far-right prime minister since Mussolini -- exit poll – KION546

 The ultra-conservative Brothers of Italy party looks likely to win between 22 and 26% of the vote, with coalition partners the League, led by Matteo Salvini, taking between 8.5 and 12.5% and Silvio Berlusconi’s Forza Italia scoring between 6 and 8% of the vote.

-As the leader of a far-right coalition, Meloni, a 45-year-old Euroskeptic firebrand, is now set to become Italy’s first female prime minister.
+As the leader of the far-right coalition, Meloni is now set to become Italy’s first female prime minister.
 Final results are expected early Monday.

 Meloni’s party has seen an astronomical rise in popularity in recent years, having won just 4.5% of the vote in the last elections, in 2018.